 First time growers often use seeds because they don’t have access to clones.
 If you’re considering growing from seed, it’s worth investing in some decent seed stock rather than picking a few random seeds out of a bag of weed and hoping for the best.
 Marijuana plants can only grow as good as their lineage, and it takes the same amount of effort to grow a killer THC-laden strain as it does to grow some random junk seed phenotype that happened to remain after you finished your last bag.

 Standard seed packs can have both males and females, so plan on germinating at least two times more seeds than you want total plants since the males will need to be removed to prevent the females from growing seeds.
 Not all rooted seeds are will grow equally vigorous, so having a few extras will let you cull out scraggly growers.

 If you have access to clones you can ensure a new generation of female plant stock identical to the parent.
 Keeping a mother plant in the vegetative state will ensure a steady supply of clones for growers looking to keep the next generation in steady supply.
-Learn how to clone marijuana in coco or grow clones in soil.
+Learn how to clone marijuana in coco.

 Planning for a perpetual harvest will let you have a well-timed batch of plants in vegetation ready to enter flowering immediately after harvesting the preceding batch, which allows you to harvest a new crop every 8 weeks.

 Once you’ve rooted a seed or clone, your plant enters the vegetative stage.
 Usually lasting 2-4 weeks but up to several months depending upon desired size,the vegetative stage allows the root structure to grow and allows for the leaf growth that powers the plant through the rigors of flowering.